 PhD: The normal minimum entrance requirement is an upper second class honours degree or master's degree, relevant to the proposed area of study, from a recognised higher education institution in the UK.
 You should also have experience of academic research in the previous four years, normally in the form of either a master's degree in research methods, an undergraduate degree with a research element in the final year, or work-related experience with evidence through research reports.
-If you're not sure if you meet the entry requirements, please contact us (email@example.com).
-MPhil: Applicants should normally hold, or be expecting to obtain, a bachelors degree with at least first or upper-second class honours, or an equivalent qualification.
-However, entry requirements differ between academic areas, and sometimes a taught masters degree is also required.
-The research topic pages (in the menu on the right of our Research areas page) give details of specific entry requirements, and provide contact details to discuss your suitability for the MPhil with a member of academic staff.

 Months of entry

 The Open University Business School is a leading international management school with the largest management education programme in Europe.
 Research is at the heart of our activities, underpinning our teaching, consultancy, advisory and policy work.
-Our research is based around these research centres:

-- Innovation in Teaching and Learning (InTEL)
+- Centre of Innovation in Teaching and Learning (InTEL)

-- Public Understanding of Finance (PUFin)
+- The True Potential Centre for the Public Understanding of Finance (PUFin)

-- Centre for Research into Information, Surveillance and Privacy (CRISP)
+- Centre for Policing Research and Learning

 Our themes include traditional business disciplines and newer areas such as social marketing, social enterprise and management learning.
 Working in collaboration with institutions around the world, our research involves extensive engagement with professional practice in business and management and offers wider benefits to society.